By Michele Herrmann, Jessie on a Journey Contributor

 A bronze monument commemorates the true story of Lewiston’s place as one of the final stops along a network of trails for slaves heading to Canada in early-to-mid 1800s.
 From the monument you can see Canada across the way of the dividing Niagara River, where escapees crossed under treacherous conditions.

-Near the monument, The SILO Restaurant (115 N Water St.) serves New American dishes with the signature Silo Haystack.
-This includes a full pound of rib eye layered with melted mozzarella, onions, peppers mushrooms and a mound of crispy shredded hash browns.
+Near the monument, The SILO Restaurant (115 N Water St.) serves New American dishes, including their signature Silo Haystack.
+This includes a full pound of rib eye layered with melted mozzarella, onions, peppers, mushrooms and a mound of crispy shredded hash browns.

 What are your favorite things to do in Niagara County?